MoeySeanJean/techjam2026/README.md

 - **Triton FlashAttention** handling causal **and** key-padding masking in-register.
 PyTorch's SDPA takes `is_causal` *or* an `attn_mask`, not both cheaply, and the benchmark's generator produces exactly that combination.
-  Supports `head_dim` 8 through 256.
+  Supports `head_dim` ∈ {8, 16, 32, 64, 128, 256}; `head_dim` 8 is handled by
+  exact zero-padding, since Triton's `tl.dot` needs a contraction of ≥16.
-- **Fused add + mask + LayerNorm**, fused QKV projection, and CUDA-graph capture that removes ~105 kernel launches per forward.
+- **Fused add + mask + LayerNorm**, fused QKV projection, and CUDA-graph capture that removes ~105 kernel launches per forward on the 6-layer default stack.
 - **An accuracy gate** built from the organizer's own comparison code, collapsed to one number — *envelope utilization* — so "how close to failing" is measurable rather than a yes/no.